PowerShell/PowerShell/test/tools/HttpsListener/README.md

 dotnet restore
-dotnet publish --output bin --configuration Release cd bin dotnet ClientCertificateCheck.dll ServerCert.pfx password 8443
+dotnet publish --output bin --configuration Release cd bin dotnet HttpsListener.dll ServerCert.pfx password 8443
 ```

 The test site can then be accessed via `https://localhost:8443/`.

-The `ClientCertificateCheck.dll` takes 3 arguments: the path to the Server Certificate, the Server Certificate Password, and the TCP Port to bind on.
+The `HttpsListener.dll` takes 3 arguments: the path to the Server Certificate, the Server Certificate Password, and the TCP Port to bind on.